-Until, but not including, the fifth Monday of the season, if a batter receives 4 balls, instead of taking a base on balls, the manager or coach will place a Tee at the plate and place a ball on the Tee for the batter.
+Prior to the beginning of the season the AA League Director will meet with the AA managers to determine when the "No Walk" rule will end.
+If a batter receives 4 balls, instead of taking a base on balls, the manager or coach will place a Tee at the plate and place a ball on the Tee for the batter.

-Beginning on the 5th Monday, of the season, hitting from the Tee will continue, but only when the bases are loaded.
+On that date, hitting from the Tee will continue, but only when the bases are loaded.

-- 2. The batter will be entitled to as many swings as needed from the Tee as needed to put the ball in-play.
+2. The batter will be entitled to as many swings as needed from the Tee as needed to put the ball in-play.
 During the Tee portion of the at bat, the pitcher may stand on the pitcher's plate or up to approximately three feet behind it.
 The managers and the umpire shall ensure the catcher is in the catcher's position prior to the batter hitting from the Tee.
-Half-swings and/or bunts are not permitted. - If a Ball Four is thrown, the ball will remain live until all play resulting from that pitch has concluded, at which point the umpire shall declare "time."
+Half-swings and/or bunts are not permitted.

+- If a Ball Four is thrown, the ball will remain live until all play resulting from that pitch has concluded, at which point the umpire shall declare "time."
 During the ensuring hitting from the Tee, the ball will remain dead, until the batter hits the ball fair, or is retired and the umpire calls "play." - Once the batter puts the ball in play, the manager or coach will remove the Tee.
 In doing so, the manager or coach must avoid any interference with the catcher attempting to make a play on the ball - After an at bat using the Tee is completed, the umpire/coach will place the Tee next to the fence.
 If an during an ensuing play the ball hits the Tee it will remain a "live ball." - At the end of the season, League Directors will poll AA coaches on the overall effect of this rule, and report the results to the BOD.